bertofurth/Seagate-Central-Utils/motion/README-motion.md

 You can clear the cache of these identities by deleting the "/etc/dev.tar" file and rebooting the unit.

+### Use a "by-id" device rather than /dev/videoX
+It may be wiser to use a "by-id" device name rather than /dev/videoX to specify an attached video camera device if you are using more than one USB video camera.
+This way, even if the device number changes, you will still be assured of connecting to the right device.

+For example, on my system I have a USB camera on /dev/video0 but I also have the following "by-id" device name that will be permanently assigned to this device.

+    /dev/v4l/by-id/usb-046d_0809_AFB3B233-video-index0

+I can then specify this unique device name in the motion configuration file instead of using /dev/video0.

+Check the /dev/v4l/by-id/ directory on your system once your camera is connected in order to determine it's unique ID.

 ### Failed to set UVC probe control
 Sometimes while starting and stopping the "motion" service multiple times, perhaps during initial setup, the software can stop working and